kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 ##  Version History

+* V16 (April 13, 2021):
+    * Upgrade to Liberty 21.0.0.3
+    * Update to TMDA 4.6.9
+    * Add AdoptOpenJDK Java 16 (J9 and HotSpot)
+    * Change Health Center to use Eclipse 2020-03 because Luna is no longer available.
+The known StackOverflowError on 2020-03 doesn't always happen.
+    * Upgrade Request Metrics Analyzer to 2.0.20210111
+    * Increase Eclipse 2020-03 max heap to 4g
 * V15 (February 15, 2021):
     * Fix [issue 2](https://github.com/kgibm/dockerdebug/issues/2) by upgrading to Liberty 21.0.0.1
     * Upgrade to tWAS 9.0.5.6